 - If a team member is part of several groups with different grace periods, the grace period for the initial SSO group is used.

 - If you add a user to a group with an expired grace period, you or another administrator will need to recover their account so they can set up unlock with SSO.

 If a team member doesn’t migrate to Unlock with SSO before the end of the grace period, they’ll be signed out of all their devices and must contact an administrator to recover their account.

-To manage your settings, sign in to your account on 1Password.com, then click Security in the sidebar.
-Click the Unlock 1Password with Identity Provider card and choose your identity provider from the configuration page.
+To manage your settings, sign in to your account on 1Password.com, then click Policies in the sidebar.
+Click Manage under Configure Identity Provider.

 You can only save an identity provider configuration after you've successfully tested the connection.
 Changes won't be saved if you can't successfully authenticate with your identity provider.
 This prevents locking yourself out of 1Password.

 Click Edit at the bottom of the settings page to change which users are assigned to unlock 1Password with SSO.